OlanrewajuTheAnalyst/Sales-Performance-Business-Insights-Dashboard_Excel-Project/README.md

-# Sales Performance Business Insights Analysis and Dashboard EXCEL.
+# Sales Performance Business Insights Analysis and Dashboard Excel.

 ![Company Dummy Logo](https://github.com/OlanrewajuTheAnalyst/Sales-Performance-Business-Insights-Dashboard_Excel-Project/blob/main/images.png)
+## 📊 Project Overview
+About the Project

 ## Objective
 The objective of this project is to transform raw, order-level sales data into an interactive Excel dashboard that provides clear and actionable insights into business performance.